twmobius/k0s_hetzner/README.md

 ```

 Wait for the output and fetch the IPv6 and IPv4 addresses.
 Based on what you have of the 2, ssh to the node.
-Note that I am on purpose redirecting to /dev/null the key as I don't want to keep it around for this PoC.
+Note that I am on purpose redirecting to /dev/null the host key as I don't want to keep it around for this PoC.

 ```
 ssh -o UserKnownHostsFile=/dev/null -i ~/.ssh/id_ed25519_k0s_hetzner_poc root@<ip_address>